sous-chefs/haproxy/documentation/haproxy_resolver.md

 [back to resource list](https://github.com/sous-chefs/haproxy#resources)

 ---

 # haproxy_resolver

 Configuration related to name resolution in HAProxy.
-There can be as many as resolvers section as needed.
+There can be as many as resolver sections as needed.

 Each section can contain many name servers.